Cycle classes on the moduli of K3 surfaces in positive characteristic

-As for \DHrefpart{ii} we are reduced by \DHrefpart{i} to showing that the Hodge discriminant of $H^n_{dR}(X/\k)$ is equal to the crystalline discriminant of $H^n_{cris}(X/\W)$.
-By the Mazur-Ogus result \cite[Appendix]{berthelot78::notes} we may choose a basis $e_1^{1},\dots,e_{h^1}^1,e_1^2,\dots,e_{h^r}^r$ of $H^n_{cris}(X/\W)$ such that $Fe_j^s$ is divisible by $p^s$ and such that the Hodge filtration of $H^n_{dR}(X/\k)$ is given by $H_i=\sum_{j\leq i}\sum_{1\leq k \leq h^j}\k \overline{e}_k^{j}$, the conjugate filtration is given by $H^c_i=\sum_{j\leq i}\sum_{1\leq k \leq h^j}\k \overline{p^{-j}Fe}_k^{j}$ and the inverse Cartier isomorphism is given by $\{p^{-j}F\}$.
-Unraveling definitions then gives \DHrefpart{ii}. \end{proof} \end{proposition} \begin{remark} As the proposition shows, under suitable conditions the Hodge discriminant is equivalent to the crystalline discriminant.
-We justify introducing new notation since it would be somewhat artificial to use ``crystalline'' in a situation where it is not relevant; moreover, it makes sense more generally, for instance in the case of Enriques surfaces in characteristic two.
-Please note that we have defined the Hodge discriminant to be the Legendre symbol applied to an element of $\F^*_p/\F^{*2}_p$ rather than the element itself.
+\begin{remark} As the proposition shows, under suitable conditions the Hodge discriminant is equivalent to the crystalline discriminant.
+We justify introducing new notation since it would be somewhat artificial to use ``crystalline'' in a situation where it is not relevant; moreover, it makes sense more generally, for instance in the case of Enriques surfaces in characteristic two, cf.\ \cite{EHS}.
+Please note that we have defined the Hodge discriminant to be the Legendre symbol applied to an element of ${\bf F}^*_p/{\bf F}^{*2}_p$ rather than the element itself.
 (Of course the Legendre symbol gives a bijection with this group and $\{\pm1\}$ so no information is lost.)
 The reason for this convention is to make the formulas of Proposition \ref{Odd Hodge discriminant} as nice as possible; otherwise that formula would have to involve the inverse of the isomorphism provided by the Legendre symbol. \end{remark} The further properties of the Hodge discriminant will differ somewhat depending on whether $H$ has even or odd dimension, so we shall discuss each case separately. \begin{subsection}{The Hodge discriminant of an orthogonal flagged $F$-zip}

 We now derive a formula for the Hodge discriminant of an orthogonal flagged $F$-zip.
 In the odd-dimensional case we need one more notion.
 Hence consider a flagged orthogonal $F$-zip $(H,C^\bullet,D_\bullet,\varphi_\bullet)$ of dimension $2m+1$.
 We get two induced isomorphisms